boozinka/kb_network_automation/README.md

 3. Using your external YAML file and your function located in my_funcs.py, use pyeapi to connect to arista4.lasthop.io and retrieve "show ip route".
 From this routing table data, extract all of the static and connected routes from the default VRF.
 Print these routes to the screen and indicate whether the route is a connected route or a static route.
 In the case of a static route, print the next hop address.

-4. ***Note, this exercise might be fairly challenging.
+4. ***Note***, this exercise might be fairly challenging.
 Construct a new YAML file that contains the four Arista switches.
 This YAML file should contain all of the connection information need to create a pyeapi connection using the connect method.
 Using this inventory information and pyeapi, create a Python script that configures the following on the four Arista switches:

 interface {{ intf_name }}
    ip address {{ intf_ip }}/{{ intf_mask }}